gophergala/application-framework/README.md

 **How it works:**

 We can define this application thus:
    * an autentication mecanism
    * modules link mecanism
    * collection of modules

 Basicaly, you have a module template and a tehnique to plugin or plugout into main application.

-Module structure:

 init() function make go module plugable. here we put module web handler